Sagay, Negros Occidental: Malubon

 The term “Malubon” is an ethnic Negrito term which connotes a white plain area suited to rice farming.
 As part and parcel of the lumber concession of the defunct Insular Lumber Company (ILCO), Malubon was a heavily forested area.
 After the rapid cutting of the forest trees, ILCO moved to the upland areas which are still forested leaving Malubon as agricultural area which has become very attractive for settlers and homesteaders.
 Sometime in the years 1939–40, Malubon was officially organized as a distinct barrio separated from Fabrica.
-School was opened to accommodate the educational needs of its children.
+A school was opened to accommodate the educational needs of its children.